spar931/BubbleManJava/README.md

 Still a work in progress...
 Simply run Main to run the game.

+src folder contains class implementations, res folder contains images used in the game and mapdata.txt.

 Recreating a game I played in my childhood called "Crazy Arcade".